Holding a tennis ball aloft and the tricky use of materials makes this an intriguing STEM activity!

 Yep.
 And supplies are not replenished.

-So, build a tennis ball towers using a minimum of materials!
+So, build a tennis ball tower using a minimum of materials!
+It can be done!

 Holding the Tennis Ball Aloft

 One of the task rules is to hold the ball aloft.
 It cannot be pierced- for safety reasons, but also because tennis balls cost too much.
 The first time I tried this challenge I bought several cans of balls and we reuse them every year.

 Students will invent the most creative ways to get that ball up in the air.
 Another rule is that the ball must be off the table a specific height.

 Check out those photos above.
 One team used the craft sticks to make a holder and the other used them as a platform. #kidsneedstem

 Do your students know about “tie-downs”?
 This is one of those things my students learn early on.
 String is a valuable tool to use to “tie-down” a structure.

 Think about cell phone towers.
 All of them have many, many wires holding them upright.
 Or even a power pole.
 It will have a guide wire to help it stay in position.